penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     Red Hat
     ```yaml
+    # When using MySQL/MariaDB
-    # dnf install zabbix-nginx-conf zabbix-web-mysql
+    dnf install zabbix-nginx-conf zabbix-web-mysql
-    or if you used PostgreSQL
+    # or when using PostgreSQL
-    # dnf install zabbix-nginx-conf zabbix-web-pgsql
+    dnf install zabbix-nginx-conf zabbix-web-pgsql
     ```
+    SUSE
+    ```bash
+    # When using MySQL/MariaDB
+    zypper install zabbix-nginx-conf zabbix-web-mysql
+    # or when using PostgreSQL
+    zypper install zabbix-nginx-conf zabbix-web-pgsql

     Ubuntu
     ```yaml
+    # When using MySQL/MariaDB
-    # sudo apt install zabbix-frontend-php php8.3-mysql zabbix-nginx-conf
+    sudo apt install zabbix-frontend-php php8.3-mysql zabbix-nginx-conf
-    or if you use PostgreSQL
+    # or when using PostgreSQL
-    # sudo apt install zabbix-frontend-php php8.3-pgsql zabbix-nginx-conf
+    sudo apt install zabbix-frontend-php php8.3-pgsql zabbix-nginx-conf
     ```

-This command will install the front-end packages along with the required dependencies for Nginx.
-If you are installing the front-end on a different server, make sure to execute this command on that specific machine.
+This command will install the front-end packages along with the required dependencies

-If you don't remember how to add the repository, have a look at the topic [Adding the zabbix repository](#adding-the-zabbix-repository)
+for Nginx.

-First thing we have to do is alter the Nginx configuration file so that we don't use the standard config.
+First thing we have to do is alter the Nginx configuration file so that we don't
+use the standard config and serve the Zabbix frontend on port 80.

 !!! info "edit nginx config for Red Hat"